Brewers vs. Twins Player Props Betting Odds

-Bookmakers have listed player props for Christian Yelich, Carlos Correa and others when the Milwaukee Brewers host the Minnesota Twins at American Family Field on Tuesday at 8:10 PM ET.
+Carlos Correa and Christian Yelich are two of the top players with prop bets available when the Minnesota Twins and the Milwaukee Brewers meet at American Family Field on Wednesday (starting at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!